junxit/us-congress-bills-114/metadata.md

 - 2016-11-17 — The previous question was ordered pursuant to the rule. (consideration: CR H6286)
 - 2016-11-17 — The rule provides for one hour of general debate on H.R.
 5711 and H.R.
 5982.
 - 2016-11-17 — UNANIMOUS CONSENT REQUEST - Mr. Connolly asked unanimous consent to offer amendments numbered 4 and 5 printed in Part B of House Report 114-818 en bloc.
 Agreed to without objection.
+- 2016-11-28 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.